BioSkryb/bj-dna-qc/README.md

 The BioSkryb BJ-DNA-QC pipeline evaluates the quality of the single-cell library and it provides several qc metrics to assess the quality of the sequencing reads.

+One way that users can ensure that a single-cell library is uniformly amplified with low allelic dropouts, is by first sequencing using “low-pass” or low throughput sequencing of around 2M reads per sample.
+Data from the “low-pass” can used to estimate the genome coverage if the single-cell libraries were to be used for high-depth sequencing.
+Users can then select only quality libraries for high-depth sequencing.

+The BJ-DNA-QC pipeline uses low-pass sequencing data and generates several QC metrics that help assess whether the single-cell libraries are ready for high-depth sequencing.

+# Pipeline Overview
+Following are the steps and tools that pipeline uses to perform the analyses:

+- Subsample the reads to 2 million using SEQTK SAMPLE to compare metrics across samples
+- Evaluate sequencing quality control using FASTP and trim/clip reads
+- Map reads to reference genome using SENTIEON BWA MEM
+- Remove duplicate reads using SENTIEON DRIVER LOCUSCOLLECTOR and SENTIEON DRIVER DEDUP
+- Evaluate metrics using SENTIEON DRIVER METRICS which includes Alignment, GC Bias, Insert Size, and Coverage metrics
+- Evaluate the BAM quality control using QUALIMAP BAMQC
+- Evaluate the library complexity using PRESEQ BAM2MR and PRESEQ GC EXTRAP
+- Evaluate the CNV using a custom Ginkgo impelmentation
+- Evaluate taxonomic classification with Kraken
+- Aggregate the metrics across biosamples and tools to create overall pipeline statistics summary using MULTIQC

 # Running locally

 Following are instructions for running BJ-DNA-QC in a local Ubuntu 18.04 server